dallaskurd/Software-Engineering-Project/README.md

 List of things to be done:
 Dynamically add events

-Make Add/Delte/Edit buttons work
+Make Add/Delte/Edit buttons work; we have a skelton need event class fleshed out to do more
-Jason: I put a working on skeleton of it, once we get the event class we can do more.
-Look at my comments

  Making holidays a unique color/visable